ItalyStrap/advanced-control-manager/readme.txt

 Donate link: https://italystrap.com/
 Tags: custom post widget, custom post shortcode, image & video lazy loading, twitter bootstrap carousel for gallery, popular posts
 Requires at least: 6.0
-Tested up to: 6.1
+Tested up to: 6.3
 Stable tag: 2.16.0
 Requires PHP: 7.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Make your web site more powerful with ACM - Advanced Control Manager
+Make your website more powerful with ACM - Advanced Control Manager

 == Description ==

-You MUST always do a backup before install it and always test it in a dev enviroment.
+You MUST always do a backup before install it and always test it in a dev environment.

-Make sure you have PHP 7.2 >=, better if you have PHP >= 7.4 (PHP 7.x is awesome ;-) ).

 If you have any trouble [open a ticket](http://wordpress.org/support/plugin/advanced-control-manager).